vikrant82/chat-analyzer/readme.md

     1. Go to [Google AI Studio](https://aistudio.google.com/app/apikey).
     2. Create and copy your API key.

+### Configure a Webex Bot (Optional)
+1. Go to the [Webex App Hub for Developers](https://developer.webex.com/my-apps) and create a new Bot.
+2. Give your bot a name and icon.
+3. Copy the **Bot access token**.
+This is the token you will use to register the bot in the Chat Analyzer.
+4. To find your bot's **Person ID**, use the following `curl` command in your terminal, replacing `YOUR_BOT_ACCESS_TOKEN` with the token you just copied:
+    ```bash
+    curl --request GET --header "Authorization: Bearer YOUR_BOT_ACCESS_TOKEN" https://webexapis.com/v1/people/me
+    ```
+5. The `id` field in the JSON response is your bot's Person ID.

 ### Create `config.json` File

 In the root of the project, create a `config.json` file and populate it with your credentials.